Long Island Allergy Testing

 Contact allergies can be very irritating but are rarely dangerous.
 Symptoms of a contact allergy may include skin redness, itching, swelling, scaling, blistering.

 The best way to manage a contact allergy is to identify and avoid the irritant.
-Treatments may include creams or ointments to help calm symptoms, antihistamines to prevent an allergic reaction, anti-inflammatory medication such as prednisone in the most serious cases
+Treatments may include creams or ointments to help calm symptoms, antihistamines to prevent an allergic reaction, and anti-inflammatory medication.

 With treatment, contact allergies usually resolve in a few days.
 But contact your doctor if there’s drainage from a rash accompanied by pain or fever, or if red streaks emanating from the rash.
 These are all signs of an infection rather than an allergic reaction.